Politics of New Caledonia

 New Caledonia is a French sui generis collectivity with a system of government based on parliamentarism and representative democracy.
 The President of the Government is the head of government, and there is a multi-party system, with Executive power being exercised by the government.
-Legislative power is vested in both the government and the Congress of New Caledonia.
+Legislative power is vested in both the executive and the Congress of New Caledonia.
 The judiciary is independent of the executive and the legislature.

 Political developments

 Article 77 of the Constitution of France and the Organic Law 99-209 confers a unique status on New Caledonia between that of an independent country and a regular collectivité d'outre-mer or overseas collectivité of France.
 A territorial congress and government have been established, and the 1998 Nouméa Accord organized a devolution of powers.
 Key areas such as taxation, labor law, health and hygiene and foreign trade are already in the hands of the Congress.
 Further powers will supposedly be given to the Congress in the near future.

 Under article 4 of the Organic Law 99-209 a New Caledonian citizenship has also been introduced: only New Caledonian citizens (defined by article 188) have the right to vote in the local elections.
 This measure has been criticized, because it creates a second-class status for French citizens living in New Caledonia who do not possess New Caledonian citizenship (because they settled in the territory only recently).
 New Caledonia is also allowed to engage in international cooperation with independent countries of the Pacific Ocean.
 Finally, the territorial Congress is allowed to pass statutes that are contrary to French law in a certain number of areas.

 On the other hand, New Caledonia remains an integral part of the French Republic.
 Inhabitants of New Caledonia are French citizens and carry French passports.
 They take part in the legislative and presidential French elections.
 New Caledonia sends two representatives to the French National Assembly and two senators to the French Senate.
 The representative of the French central state in New Caledonia is the High Commissioner of the Republic (Haut-Commissaire de la République, locally known as "haussaire"), who is the head of civil services, and who sits in the government of the territory.